lenstronomy/lenstronomy/README.rst

 Contribution
 ------------
 Check out the contributing page `contributing page <https://lenstronomy.readthedocs.io/en/latest/contributing.html>`_ and become an author of lenstronomy!
-The current list of people having contributed in the development `can be found here <https://lenstronomy.readthedocs.io/en/latest/authors.html>`_.
+A big shutout to the current `list of contributors and developers <https://lenstronomy.readthedocs.io/en/latest/authors.html>`_!

 Affiliated packages